-The cognitive load theory (Sweller, 1994) has three different types of cognitive loads intrinsic, extraneous, and germane.
+The cognitive load theory (Sweller, 1994) has three different types of cognitive loads: intrinsic, extraneous, and germane.
 Intrinsic load is determined by the complexity of the learning content.
-It generally refers to the amount of information that a given situation is put toward a leader in a given situation.
-Extraneous load originates from mental health activities that are not directly related to the content but rather copies the design of materials that have been learned previously.
-Trainees are more comfortable working with simulations that are familiar as those familiar cognitive situations are easier to work with as they draw from schemata.
+It generally refers to the amount of information that a given situation has put toward a leader in a given situation.
+Extraneous load originates from mental health activities that are not directly related to the content but rather copies the design of materials that have been previously learned.
+Trainees are more comfortable working with simulations that are familiar as cognitive situations are easier to work with as they draw from schemata.

-For training leadership to be effective and build on working memory these simulations must have a specific structure.
+For training leadership to be effective and build on working memory, these simulations must have a specific structure.
 These structures include variables, relationships, values, distributions, and randomness.
 The simulations that are used are evaluated upon based on the needs to trainees and the goals that facilitators are trying to get across.
-These structures include several variables: decision and input variables, mediating variables, moderator and outcome variables (Goosen, Jensen & Wells, 2001).
-The different forms of decision variables are what sets the value for trainees.
+These structures include several variables: decision and input variables, mediating variables, moderator and outcome variables (Goosen, Jensen, & Wells, 2001).
+The different forms of decision variables are what set the value for trainees.
 These simulations also have output variables, which is the feedback that is provided to leaders based on the decision that they have made in the simulations.
-The dynamics of the varying structures is determined by the dynamics.
 Dynamics in a simulation deals with the connectivity in the variables inside each different simulation.
 The model structure for each simulation determines the knowledge that the trainee is required to learn.

-Things on the surface are not always as they appear and simulation in the leadership world are not different.
+Aspects of simulations on the surface are not always as they appear and simulation in the leadership world are similar.
 The portion of which trainees see in a simulation contributes to the complexity of the different simulations.
 At the beginning stages of each simulation the variable of what inputs the trainee is going to give on the different situations.
-The simulation surface can range from a variety of content through a surface that is filled with different graphical influences.
+The simulation surface can range from a variety of content, which is filled with different graphical influences.